cngraf/fl_popemobile/README.md

 # PROJECT: POPEMOBILE

-## TL;DR Best Grind

-Everything is in flux until we learn how the new rat market works.
-5 EPA is the new 6 EPA.
+31 May 24: Everything is in flux until we figure out exactly how the New Rat Market works.

+Reliable 5+ EPA grinds in the meantime:

-### 1. Commune with TLC, aka The New Benchmark
+### Commune with TLC

 5.68 EPA

 1. Commune with City or Creditor.
 1. Sell the item you get.

-PRO
-* Extremely simple
-* No randomness, no special items or qualities

-CON
 * Requires 15 in three advanced stats and completed railway

-### 2. TLC Deck
+### TLC Deck

 ~5.2 EPA